 We know the demands that caring can have on unpaid carers.
 We also understand the challenges that may arise when trying to navigate the maze of information, systems and services that can support carers and those they care for.
 We also recognise that for many reasons it can sometimes be difficult for carers to speak up when things are not going right.

-At Advocacy North East, our trained, experienced and friendly Carer Advocates Christine and Shaun will be able to provide you with information and support in relation to your rights and how to claim them.
-They will also be able to support you at meetings and in other practical ways which are outlined in our Carers Leaflet
+At Advocacy North East, our trained, experienced and friendly Carer Advocates Shaun and Arlene (Who are we?) will be able to provide you with information and support in relation to your rights and how to claim them.
+They may also be able to support you at meetings and in other practical ways which are outlined in Carers Leaflet

 Advocacy North East will also ensure that the information we provide includes the details of other specialist agencies such as Quarriers who are commissioned to provide a Carer Support Service to all adult and young carers in Aberdeenshire – as well as to those services which have a specific focus for communities of interest relative to the cared for.